 - Backpack Trail — 16 miles, moderate.
 Parking and the trailhead are located at the south access parking lot near the park entrance.
 It is a challenging hike through oak-hickory forest and old fields.
 This trail has two overnight areas (camp 1 and camp 2) accessible from the trail.
 Marked with red blazes, the trail has a return loop at the far end.
 The Buckeye Trail (blue blazes) and the mountain bike trails (yellow and orange blazes) also share the Backpack Trail.
 All backpackers must register for overnight areas.

-- Steven Newman Worldwalker Perimeter Trail - 33 mi, moderate; multi-use for horses, hikers and backpackers.
+- Steven Newman Worldwalker Perimeter Trail — 33 miles, moderate; multi-use for horses, hikers, and backpackers.
 Access and parking on the north side of the Perimeter Trail are available at the campground visitor parking lot.
 Trail named after the famous world walker from Bethel, Ohio.
-Popular with backpackers and horseback riders alike; this is one of the park’s longest and most challenging trails.
+This is one of the park’s longest and most challenging trails.
 Five overnight areas are provided.
 All backpackers must register for overnight areas.
 The trail is marked in green blazes.
 Some of the trail is shared with the Buckeye Trail, so you may see blue blazes in some sections.

 - The North Country Trail — This trail is the longest in the National Trails system, covering 4,600 miles across eight states from North Dakota to Vermont.